 Right-click the new partition and select Format from the drop down menu.
 Once the format process is complete, the new partition should show in the Computer shortcut.

 3. Hard Disk Drive Partition Using Third Party Software

 Third party software can partition a hard drive disk better than Windows tools while allowing you to create desirable partition sizes.

 Using Easeus Partition Master, you can re-size the disk drive visually by dragging the volume boundary, and unlike the Shrink tool which limits partition size to what is permissible by Windows, Easeus allows you to re-size the partition to any size.

 Back up your data before partitioning Windows C: disk drive using any third party software.
 From user experience, one simple error during the partitioning process can render the Windows installation corrupt.
 You will have to reinstall Windows in order to user the computer.

-Precautions While Partitioning Your Hard Disk Drive
+Precautions While Partitioning Disk Drives

 Whereas you are at liberty to effect partitions of your choice, it is important to keep the Windows C: drive partition large enough.
 At most, Windows 7 installation takes up to 15GB of your hard drive space and it is good practice to give drive space allowance for Program Files and Page File/Swap Partition.